 NCCI has a new State Relations Executive for Louisiana, Clarissa Preston.
 Preston is a Louisiana native with varied experience in the workers’ comp industry, including as a regulator with the Louisiana Department of Insurance.
 She is currently responsible for Mississippi, Alabama, Kentucky, and Arizona, as well as Louisiana.
 Preston spoke with Louisiana Comp Blog about her role.

 Welcome to this month’s edition of Comp Medical News.
-Marijuana, over- and under-use of medicine worldwide, and pharma money in odd places are your headlines for February 2017.
+Marijuana research, drug screening, and compounding rules are your headlines for August 2019.